mattparker/lamplighthelp/v0/11-1-1_Adding_outcomes_-_when_and_where.markdown

 > Enter details of when the {{outcome}} was achieved/measured on the when and where tab.

 The date and {{workarea}} fields on the when and where tab are required.
-Many organisations will be able to simply ignore the time for the purposes of outcome records.
+Many organisations will be able to simply ignore the time for the purposes of {{outcome}} records.

 When selecting a {{workarea}}, you must select one {{workarea}}, and any number of {{subworkarea}}s.
 To add a {{workarea}}, click on the appropriate radio button / {{work area}}